GillyRabutTsurwa/natours-jonas/notes.md

   * Skewing parent -degrees
   * Skewing Child +degrees of the same value to make it appear "straight"
 * Direct child selector: .[parentElement] > * { styles go here...}

+## Version 5 Notes

+* Perspective must always be on the parent element on the whose child has the transform
+* background-blend is how backgrounds should blend
+* A lot of styling.
+Used a lot of utility classes
+* TODO: Look at card.scss code, button.scss code and utilities.scss code to review